javivelasco/react-css-themr/README.md

 Therefore the first rule is to follow the [eslint commit message guideline](https://github.com/conventional-changelog-archived-repos/conventional-changelog-eslint/blob/master/convention.md).
 When you always commit via `yarn commit` this is really easy.
 Commitizen will guide you.

+All PRs will be merged into the develop branch.
+When we merge the develop into the master travis and semantic release will build a new release.

+So no one can directly push into master!

 ### Development commands

 We have some yarn scripts that should make live easier.
 The deployment scripts are just for